 \subsection{Effects of N$_2$ processing on Nb}

 Two sets of EP'ed Nb were processed: one at 800\textdegree C with 5.4\,$\times$\,10$^6$ langmuir N$_2$ exposure to simulate "N$_2$ doping", and the other under UHV as a reference.
-The complete Nb 3d and valence spectra are included in Fig.~S10 and S11, respectively.
+The complete Nb 3d and valence spectra are included in figures~S10 and S11, respectively.

-Fig.~\ref{SunFig8} shows that both \textit{in situ} conditions introduce significant amounts of carbon and oxygen, but nitrogen is below the detection limit in all samples studied ($<$\,1000\,ppm), even for the "N$_2$ doping" condition, despite the observation of two nitride nano-grains during STEM inspection.
-Structural deconvolution reveals that the N$_2$ processed sample (Fig.~\ref{SunFig6}b) contains slightly higher levels of carbides and suboxides than the UHV baked sample (Fig.~\ref{SunFig6}e).
-Upon air exposure (Fig.~\ref{SunFig6}c), the suboxide layer on the N$_2$-processed sample surface substantially increases, along with more higher-order oxides.
-In contrast, the UHV baking reference (Fig.~\ref{SunFig6}f) only exhibits a 3\,nm suboxide layer with proportions exceeding 10\% and 1\,nm with higher-order oxides.
-These findings, together with the UHV baking data, prove that the thickness of the suboxide layer, grown on surfaces populated with carbides, is proportional to the ratio of carbides, as illustrated in Fig.~\ref{SunFig14}.
+Figure~\ref{SunFig8} shows that both \textit{in situ} conditions introduce significant amounts of carbon and oxygen, but nitrogen is below the detection limit in all samples studied ($<$\,1000\,ppm), even for the "N$_2$ doping" condition, despite the observation of two nitride nano-grains during STEM inspection.
+Structural deconvolution reveals that the N$_2$ processed sample (figure~\ref{SunFig6}(b)) contains slightly higher levels of carbides and suboxides than the UHV baked sample (figure~\ref{SunFig6}(e)).
+Upon air exposure (figure~\ref{SunFig6}(c)), the suboxide layer on the N$_2$-processed sample surface substantially increases, along with more higher-order oxides.
+In contrast, the UHV baking reference (figure~\ref{SunFig6}(f)) only exhibits a 3\,nm suboxide layer with proportions exceeding 10\% and 1\,nm with higher-order oxides.
+These findings, together with the UHV baking data, prove that the thickness of the suboxide layer, grown on surfaces populated with carbides, is proportional to the ratio of carbides, as illustrated in figure~\ref{SunFig14}.
 Specifically, an initial surface with a higher number of carbides results in a larger amount of suboxide growth.
 The suboxide layer profile, including its peak concentration and location, determines the type and thickness of higher-order oxides formed on top of the suboxide layer.

-To achieve high-performance SRF cavities, a 5\,$\mu$m (light) EP treatment is required after N$_2$ processing.
-Our study shows that this treatment (Fig.~\ref{SunFig6}d) produces the smallest numbers of carbides and suboxides, alongside the thinnest higher-order oxides.
-While the electrochemical mechanism is beyond the scope of this study, we focus on the valence analyses to showcase the modification of electron populations on orbitals resulting from these treatments.
+To achieve high-performance SRF cavities, a 5\,$\mu$m (light) EP treatment is commonly employed after N$_2$ processing to remove any nitrides.
+We have examined the surface profile following air exposure of the EP'ed, N$_2$-processed surface.
+Our study shows that this surface (figure~\ref{SunFig6}(d)) contains the lowest quantities of carbides and suboxides, alongside the thinnest higher-order oxides.
+Notably, variations in the oxide profile exist between EP'ed, N$_2$-processed Nb and EP'ed Nb.
+While the electrochemical mechanism is beyond the scope of this study, our focus centers on valence analyses to demonstrate the modification of electron populations in orbitals resulting from these treatments.